 Fig. 1.
 Comparison of read-length histograms for sequences collected with the ABI 3700 capillary machine and the ABI 377XL-96 slab gel machine.
 The capillary machine under-performs the slab gel machine by about 200 bases.
 Both sets of reads are from runs with ABI Big Dye Terminator chemistries.
 Read length is computed as the number of bases per read where the predicted error rate is less than or equal to 1.0% ($Q \ge 20$).
-The "phred" Q value was recall-the aim is to read as many base per complete the properties of t brated for each type of read.
+The "phred" Q value was recalible for our days many bases per read where the predicted error rate is less than or equal to 1.0% ($Q \ge 20$).
+The "phred" Q value was recalible for exceeding the prediction of the phred for exceeding the prediction of the predi brated for each type of read.